vishalkumaar/QuoteOfTheDay_JS/README.md

 # QuoteOfTheDay_JS
-A application that displays a few quotes by clicking a button.
+A application that displays few quotes by clicking a button.
+Project done using HTML,CSS and JavaScript.